octokit/auth-oauth-app.js/README.md

 Client ID and secret can be passed as Basic auth in the `Authorization` header in order to get a higher rate limit compared to unauthenticated requests.
 This is meant for the use on servers only: never expose an OAuth client secret on a client such as a web application!

 `auth.hook` will set the correct authentication header automatically based on the request URL.
 For all [OAuth Application endpoints](https://developer.github.com/v3/apps/oauth_applications/), the `Authorization` header is set to basic auth.
 For all other endpoints and token is retrieved and used in the `Authorization` header.
-The token is cached and used for succeeding requsets.
+The token is cached and used for succeeding requests.

 To reset the cached access token, you can do this